ImperatorYarik/rozklad-bot/README.md

 There is also Dockerfile, no exposing ports or serviers needed.

-1. create .env file in src directory with the following content:
+1. create .env file in src directory with the following content:ddd
 ```
 BOT_TOKEN=<telegram-bot-token>
 LOGIN=<university login (example: ipz212_tsyav)>